-Total revenue was \$4.8 million for the year ended December 31, 2021 was consistent as compared to the year ended December 31, 2020, due to timing of additional project-based milestones achieved and the mix of ongoing programs utilizing our Integrated Drug Creation Platform.
-Throughout 2020 and 2021, we continued making investments in our operating capacity which enabled us to achieve additional project-based milestones in our technology development agreements.
-Since our inception in 2011, we have devoted substantially all of our resources to research and development activities, including with respect to our Integrated Drug Creation Platform, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital and providing general and administrative support for these activities.
+Total revenue was \$5.7 million for the year ended December 31, 2022, respectively, compared to \$4.8 million for the year ended December 31, 2021, due to timing of project-based milestones achieved and the mix of ongoing programs utilizing our Integrated Drug Creation platform.
+Throughout 2021 and 2022, we have continued making investments in our operating capacity which has enabled us to achieve additional project-based milestones in our technology development and partnership agreements.
+Since our inception in 2011, we have devoted substantially all of our resources to research and development activities, including with respect to our Integrated Drug Creation platform, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital and providing general and administrative support for these activities.
 As a result, we have incurred net losses in each year.
-For the years ended December 31, 2021 and 2020, we incurred net losses of \$101.0 million and \$14.4 million, respectively.
-Research and development expenses increased by \$33.1 million, or 289%, for the year ended December 31, 2021 compared to the year ended December 31, 2020.
-For the year ended December 31, 2021, we adjusted the fair value of the warrant liability and the convertible notes through the initial public offering (IPO) and recorded expense of \$4.1 million and \$30.7 million.
-As of December 31, 2021, we had an accumulated deficit of \$191.0 million and cash and cash equivalents totaling \$252.6 million.
+For the years ended December 31, 2022 and 2021, we incurred net losses of \$104.9 million and \$101.0 million, respectively.
+Research and development expenses increased by \$14.3 million, or 32%, for the year ended December 31, 2022 compared to the year ended December 31, 2021.
+As of December 31, 2022, we had an accumulated deficit of \$295.9 million and cash and cash equivalents and short-term investments totaling \$164.4 million.

-Prior to our IPO, we financed our operations primarily through private placements of redeemable convertible preferred stock and convertible notes.
-From the date of our company formation up to the IPO, we have raised aggregate gross proceeds of \$230.0 million.
+Prior to our initial public offering (IPO), we financed our operations primarily through private placements of redeemable convertible preferred stock and convertible notes.
+From the date of our company formation up to the IPO, we had raised aggregate gross proceeds of \$230.0 million.
 In July 2021, we consummated our IPO and issued 14,375,000 shares of common stock, including a full exercise of the overallotment option, for net proceeds of \$210.1 million, after deducting underwriting discounts and offering related expenses.

-We expect to continue to incur significant expenses, and we expect such expenses to increase substantially in connection with our ongoing activities, including as we:
+We expect to continue to incur significant expenses in connection with our ongoing activities, including as we:

-- implement an effective business development strategy to drive adoption of our Integrated Drug Creation Platform by new and existing partners; - continue to engage in research and development efforts and scale our technology development activities to meet potential demand at a reasonable cost; - develop, acquire, in-license or otherwise obtain technologies that enable us to expand our platform capabilities; - attract, retain and motivate highly qualified personnel; - · implement operational, financial and management information systems; and - operate as a public company.
+- implement an effective business development strategy to drive adoption of our Integrated Drug Creation platform by new and existing partners; - continue to engage in research and development efforts and scale our technology development activities to meet potential demand at a reasonable cost; - develop, acquire, in-license or otherwise obtain technologies that enable us to expand our platform capabilities; - · attract, retain and motivate highly qualified personnel; - implement operational, financial and management information systems; and - continue to operate as a public company.

-Our corporate headquarters and research and development facilities are located in Vancouver, Washington.
-In December 2020, we entered into an operating lease, which was subsequently amended in March 2021, for a 77,974 square foot corporate headquarters facility that includes office and laboratory space.
-During the second quarter of 2021, we relocated our operations to the new facility and completed the majority of our construction activities throughout 2021.
+Our corporate headquarters and primary research and development facilities are located in Vancouver, Washington in a 77,974 square foot facility that includes general administrative office space and laboratory space.
+Our AI Research Lab is located in New York, New York and our Innovation Center is located in Zug, Switzerland.
+Additionally, we have research and development presence in Belgrade, Serbia.
 We believe our facilities are adequate and suitable for our current needs and that should it be needed, suitable additional or alternative space will be available to accommodate our operations.